my-malik/pinterest-data-pipeline423/README.md

 A Notebook in Databricks was used to read in the data from the Kinesis Streams, with cleaning operations performed as they were processed.
 The cleaned data was then written to a Delta Table for each of the streams.

-## Usage

-Examples and instructions for using the project.

-## Features

-List of key features.